 Welcome!
 I am Amy Balentine.
 I am a follower of Christ, a wife to Adam, and a mother to Teddy, Simon, Thomas, Peter and Goldie and Founder of You Made Me Mom and group leader of the Kansas City chapter.
 This support group is a result of my experiences with my children who made me mom, but also our Lord, Jesus Christ, who ultimately made me mom.

 In October 2012, I gave birth to our first child, Theodore (Teddy) Boyd.
 He is so wonderful.
 In May 2014, I gave birth to our second child, Simon Adam, who lived 7 glorious days and 22 grace-filled minutes.
 He died on May 21, 2014.
 Simon had full Trisomy 13 - typically a life-limiting diagnosis.
 In November 2014, I gave birth to our third child, Thomas Job.
 Thomas went to be with our Lord at 13 weeks gestation.
 I birthed his body via induction and we were able to set eyes on his magnificent body.
 In September 2015, I gave birth to our fourth son, Peter Simon.
 He brings us much joy and happiness.
 In August 2017, I gave birth to our fifth child, our first baby girl, Marigold (Goldie) Joy.
 Goldie adds a sweetness to our family we didn't know we were missing.
-In 2020, I miscarried our sixth and seventh children at 5 weeks gestation after trying for over a year to grow our family.
+In 2020, I miscarried our sixth and seventh children at 5 weeks gestation and thought the growth of our family was complete.
+However, God had a different plan as we welcomed our eighth child, Elizabeth Victoria in August of 2022.

 To read more about my family's story, visit my family's blog or click on the links below to navigate directly to the related story.